Alaska Federal Criminal Defense Lawyer

 Are the FBI, OIG, IRS, or DEA Targeting You in Alaska?

 In federal investigations every word and every action could have potentially damaging ramifications.
 If you believe that you are being targeted by federal agencies such as the FBI, IRS, OIG, or DEA, or you have uncovered potentially self-incriminatory evidence, or have been served with a target letter or grand jury subpoena, do not wait.
-Our attorneys have made a career out of helping clients achieve desired result against the government.
+Our legal team has made a career out of helping clients achieve desired result against the government.
 They will guide you through the litigation process and offer priceless advice in such a difficult time.
 At Oberheiden, P.C.:

 - We Rely on Extensive Federal Experience to Execute Strong Defense Strategies.
 Oberheiden P.C’s entire practice focuses exclusively on the area of federal criminal defense, unlike other law firms in Alaska.
 Our approach is the result of decades of proven results and experience.